-America’s Best Beaches for ’23
+America’s Best Beaches for ’24

 No locals on the list … that’s good!

-He’s known as “Dr. Beach.”
+He’s known popularly as “Dr. Beach.”
 Director of the Florida International University Laboratory for Coastal Research in Miami, Stephen Leatherman, PhD is the nation’s leading expert on beaches.

 Every year Dr. Leatherman evaluates more than 650 public beach facilities all over the United States.
 Providing a “first-ever professional beach rating” for the public.
 And having a blast while doing it.
 This guy is my kind of “beach bum.”
 I envy him his task.
 Oprah even put him on TV for having one of America’s best jobs.